 Real-time reputation tracking that measures consumer perceptions of TSB shows the brand in a vulnerable position.
 Over the preceding 30 days, brand and reputation consultancy Caliber Group reported last week that TSB’s reputation has sunk to 55 on a 0 – 100 scale.

 This score places TSB at the bottom of all retail banks measured, performing as poorly as a perennial whipping boy, the Royal Bank of Scotland.

 It also ranks second lowest only to BP across all major UK companies measured (see table).

 Unsurprisingly, consumer behavior towards TSB has changed as a result of the crisis; the likelihood to consider, recommend, or speak positively about the brand all rates 25% or less.

 The reputation of selected UK companies, year to date.
 Source: Caliber brand & reputation tracker 2018.

 So, where next for TSB?

 The first step to reputation recovery has to be ‘stopping the rot’.
 The bank is hugely limited in its recovery plan as long as the IT issues remain unresolved.

-The crisis has parallels with Heathrow Terminal 5’s launch issues in 2008, resulting in a reputation crisis for both the airport and for British Airways.
-Once the delays died down, BA was able to successfully communicate ‘Terminal 5 is working’ through a fact-based and quick turnaround ad campaign that re-established public trust in the airport.
+The crisis has parallels with Heathrow Terminal 5’s launch issues in 2008, resulting in a reputation crisis for both the airport and British Airways.
+Once the delays died down, BA was able to successfully communicate that ‘Terminal 5 is working’ through a fact-based and quick turnaround ad campaign that re-established public trust in the airport.

 Catriona Woolner-Winders, Founding Partner of Paternoster Communications and former Group Corporate Affairs Director at Kingfisher plc, agrees that TSB needs to demonstrate a clear grasp of the facts for the company to move on from the crisis.